FabledSky/objectivity-ai/framework.md

 # **End of Document**

-This is the **authoritative reference** for anyone using the Objectivity AI Framework.
+This is the **authoritative reference** for anyone using the Objectivity AI™ Framework.
 All analysis, reporting, or auditing should adhere to the standards and processes described herein.